Patients with ACS and Elevated Levels of Natriuretic Peptides: Results from AVANT GARDE-TIMI 43

 Unfortunately, as this trial demonstrates, despite the many biomarkers available, few are sufficiently robust so that they can be used to select appropriate treatment.
 Although biomarker selection for treatment in oncology has resulted in successful “personalized medicine,” we are still awaiting similar advances in cardiology.

 - Vasan RS.
 Biomarkers of cardiovascular disease: molecular basis and practical considerations.
 Circulation 2006 May 16;113:2335-62.

 - Newby LK, Ohman EM, Christenson RH, Moliterno DJ, Harrington RA, White HD, Armstrong PW, Van De Werf F, Pfisterer M, Hasselblad V, Califf RM, Topol EJ.
 Benefit of glycoprotein IIb/IIIa inhibition in patients with acute coronary syndromes and troponin t-positive status: the paragon-B troponin T substudy.
 Circulation 2001;103:2891-6.

 - Porapakkham P, Porapakkham P, Zimmet H, Billah B, Krum H. B-type natriuretic peptide-guided heart failure therapy: A meta-analysis.
 Arch Intern Med 2010;170:507-14.

 - Scirica BM, Morrow DM, Bode C, et al. patients with acute coronary syndromes and elevated levels of natriuretic peptides: the results of the AVANT GARDE-TIMI 43 Trial.
 Eur Heart J 2010; Jul 1.

-Keywords: Biological Markers, Heart Diseases, Heart Failure, Myocardial Infarction, Natriuretic Peptides, Troponin
+Keywords: Biomarkers, Heart Diseases, Heart Failure, Myocardial Infarction, Natriuretic Peptides, Troponin

 < Back to Listings